Urgent: Nestora’s family issues hunger strike appeal

 Nestora Salgado is an indigenous leader, a naturalized U.S. citizen and political prisoner in Mexico.
-She was seized without an arrest warrant by Mexican federal soldiers last August as a result of her leadership role in community policing against organized crime, which has swept through the indigenous communities of the state of Guerrero over the last several years.
+She was seized without an arrest warrant by Mexican federal soldiers in August 2013 as a result of her leadership role in community policing against organized crime, which has swept through the indigenous communities of the state of Guerrero over the last several years.

 Nestora was held incommunicado and transferred to a maximum security prison far away from her home community of Olinalá.
 For weeks, she was denied access to her attorney and visits from her family.
 She is being denied pain medication and physical activity she requires due to her rehabilitation from a severe auto accident.